iagorinya/ITN-Ghana-FE_project/README.md

-# faculty-enrich-2022-Project_ITN
+# IMPACT OF ITN, IRS AND SMC INTERVENTIONS IN GHANA
- Project for faculty enrichment
+ Project for faculty enrichment 2022-Chicago